davidam/damegender/README.md

     # Experiments to determine features with weight (not finished)
     $ python3 pca-components.py --csv="files/features_list.csv" # To determine number of components
     $ python3 pca-features.py                                   # To understand the weight between variables for a target

+    # Counting surnames
+    $ python3 surname.py Gil --total=es
+    There are 140004 people using Gil in Spain

+    $ python3 surname.py Lenon --total=us
+    There are 837 people using Lenon in United States of America

+    # Measuring Ethnicity of surnames
+    $ python3 ethnicity.py Smith
+    In United States of America the percentages about the race of Smith surname is:
+    White: 73.35
+    Black: 22.22
+    Hispanic: 1.56
+    Asian Pacific Indian American: 0.40
+    American Indian and Alaska Native: 0.85
+    Various races: 1.63

 # Benchmarking<a id="sec-8" name="sec-8"></a>